 Hopefully, last week you all went out and bought the sugars you’ll need for baking on our journey to the well-stocked baking pantry.
 If you’re just catching up, over the next several weeks, I’ll be sharing items needed to get your kitchen into Baking Season top-shape, one step at a time.
-See week one for more on the subject.
 This week is all about flour in the kitchen.

 All-Purpose flour can be found in most kitchens, but the title can be deceiving.
 All-Purpose doesn’t mean all-you-ever-need.
 Depending on your baking specialties, you will have other types of flour in your stock-pile – Are you known for your delicious bread-baking?
 Do you specialize in decadent cakes?
 And how about you pizza dough chefs?
 Not to mention those with gluten-free needs or others of us who just love to experiment with nut flours because the taste and texture is a delicious experience.

 The following list of different types of flour is not the end-all, but it’s extensive enough to accommodate most recipes.
 Let’s get started with a little primer on common flours and the best ways to use them.

 All-Purpose Flour: This flour is the most commonly used flour due to it’s ability to provide great structure to breads but still contribute to tenderness in many cake recipes.
 I recommend using unbleached flour as some bleached flours have an off-flavor.